MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing2.md

     "Mask|Mask panel"
 >}}

-Now, all voxels having a value lower or equal *60* are set to *0*, all others are set to *1*.
+Now, all voxels having a value less than or equal to *60* are set to *0*, all others are set to *1*.
 The resulting image from the `Threshold` module is a binary image that can now be used as a mask by the `Mask` module.

 ![Output of the Threshold module](images/tutorials/image_processing/OutputInspector_Threshold.png "Output of the Threshold module")